IDinsight/experiments-engine/docs/getting-started/experiments/cmabs/setting-up.md

 ## Fill out the experiment details

 Enter the details for the experiment.
 Both `Experiment Name` field and `Description` are mandatory.
-Select `CMAB` as the experiment type.
+Select `Contextual Bandit` as the experiment type.

 ![Experiment Details](./images/cmab_basic_info.png)